oheneba-oa/dvd_rental/Executive_Report.md

 Medium-priority categories included New, Action, and Foreign.
 These categories still performed well and can support secondary promotional campaigns.

 **Business implication:**
-The company does not need a complex machine learning system to begin improving recommendations.
+The company can begin improving recommendations without immediately implementing a complex machine learning system.
 A simple category-based recommendation rule can be implemented immediately and later improved with customer-level rental history.

 ---